Home Addition Cost in Ogden Valley — What to Expect in 2026–2027

 - Permit fees, inspection fees, and plan check fees — all coordinated and billed at cost

-- Structural engineer review where required (second story, load-bearing modifications)
+- Structural engineer review where required (second stories, load-bearing modifications)

 - All finish work — flooring, tile, cabinetry, trim, fixtures — per the selections you approve